thomasjpfan/sklearn-repo-status/README.md

 2. Create a personal access token and set it to `GITHUB_TOKEN`.

-3. Run the following to call the GitHub API for repo information and cache the results into `cache.json`.
+3. Run the following to call the GitHub API for repo information, cache the results into `cache.json`, and place the website into a `dist` directory.

 ```bash
 python make.py cache.json dist